jesseburstrom/client_system/README.md

 Surpricingly the web version works equally good on both android(tested chrome and edge) and iphone(tested chrome and safari) also with unity 3d eliminating completely the need to compile to mobile platform!

 ----------------------------------------------------

-# waiting for open source

-Until system fully tested and tried out also with more applications.
-I mean all obvious things I see needs working out.

-The code presented is not the recent version which i develop on other repo until ready for open source.

 # client_system